 Slice carrots into ¼ inch thin disks. ( don’t cut any thicker or they will cook slower than the potatoes) Place them in a large pot covered with 3 inches of water.
-Bring to a boil, cover, then simmer 10 minutes.
+Bring to a boil, cover, then simmer for 10 minutes.

 While this is cooking, Make the pecan topping: Melt the butter in a small skillet over medium heat.
 Add the pecans, toasting them lightly while letting butter brown just lightly, until golden and fragrant.
 Set aside.

 Drain the potatoes and carrots (save some potato water) and return them to the pot, removing the cinnamon stick.
-Mash with a potato masher, then whip them bit with the masher, stirring in the butter, milk or cream cream, salt and nutmeg and white pepper.
+Mash with a potato masher, then whip them a bit with the masher, stirring in the butter, milk or cream, salt and nutmeg and white pepper.
 Taste and adjust salt.
 Add a little hot potato water to loosen if you like.